Sign language: Linguistics

 Sign languages have capability and complexity equal to spoken languages; their study as part of the field of linguistics has demonstrated that they exhibit the fundamental properties that exist in all languages.
 Such fundamental properties include duality of patterning and recursion.
 Duality of patterning means that languages are composed of smaller, meaningless units which can be combined into larger units with meaning (see below).
 The term recursion means that languages exhibit grammatical rules and the output of such a rule can be the input of the same rule.
 It is, for example, possible in sign languages to create subordinate clauses and a subordinate clause may contain another subordinate clause.

 Sign languages are not mime—in other words, signs are conventional, often arbitrary and do not necessarily have a visual relationship to their referent, much as most spoken language is not onomatopoeic.
 While iconicity is more systematic and widespread in sign languages than in spoken ones, the difference is not categorical.
-The visual modality allows the human preference for close connections between form and meaning, to be more fully expressive, where as this is more suppressed in spoken language.
+The visual modality allows the human preference for close connections between form and meaning, to be more fully expressive, whereas this is more suppressed in spoken language.

 Sign languages, like spoken languages, organize elementary, meaningless units into meaningful semantic units.
 This type of organization in natural language is often called duality of patterning.
 As in spoken languages, these meaningless units are represented as (combinations of) features, although coarser descriptions are often also made in terms of five "parameters": handshape (or handform), orientation, location (or place of articulation), movement, and non-manual expression.
 These meaningless units in sign languages were initially called cheremes, from the Greek word for hand, by analogy to the phonemes, from Greek for voice, of spoken languages.
 Now they are sometimes called phonemes when describing sign languages too, since the function is essentially the same, but more commonly discussed in terms of "features" or "parameters".
 More generally, both sign and spoken languages share the characteristics that linguists have found in all natural human languages, such as transitoriness, semanticity, arbitrariness, productivity, and cultural transmission.